Camillaecalle/TaskQuest/README.md

 # 🐢 TaskQuest

 TaskQuest is a gamified task management mobile app built with **Flutter** and powered by **Firebase**.
-Users can create, edit, and track tasks by priority, earn points for completing tasks, and customize their avatars.
+Users can create, edit, and track tasks by priority, earn points for completing tasks, and earn / unlock their avatars.
 It also includes a built-in assistant that helps break down tasks using OpenAI.

 ---